You received a call to attend an interview for a job you applied for, what should you do next?

 Likewise, read the annual report and latest press releases to look for things where you can make a link to the role and department you are hoping to join.

 For example, ask “I read that you’ve just launched X, what will that mean for the growth of this role?”

 Be creative and remember to avoid questions about pay and benefits in the first interview.
 These topics can be discussed once you’ve been offered the job.

-Ricky concludes: “It’s amazing how many interviewees struggle to explain what the company does, perhaps because they’re attending several interviews in a row and haven’t made the time to do much research – if you don’t come across as having a firm grasp of the company, the interviewer can only conclude that you’re not really that bothered about the job!”
+Johnny concludes: “It’s amazing how many interviewees struggle to explain what the company does, perhaps because they’re attending several interviews in a row and haven’t made the time to do much research – if you don’t come across as having a firm grasp of the company, the interviewer can only conclude that you’re not really that bothered about the job!”

 Start getting prepared by reading The Complete Interview Guide.

 How to build a strong commercial mindset at workplace

 The last year saw both companies and employees to evolve and adapt to face uncertain situations.
 As we look towards 2023, it is important for professionals to take the time to realign their mindset towards growth and look at the infinite opportunities available.
 Commercial awareness is one of the moRead More